 Are there countries open to PhD admissions without a master’s?

-Yes, countries like the United States and Canada are more likely to accept students into PhD programs without a master’s, especially in STEM fields.
+Yes, countries like the United States and Canada are more likely to accept students into PhD programs without a master’s degree, especially in STEM fields.

 Conclusion

-While it is possible to pursue a PhD without a master’s in certain circumstances, this path requires careful consideration and planning.
-Research the specific requirements of your chosen institution and field, and assess whether you’re prepared for the challenges of a direct PhD program.
+While it is possible to pursue a PhD without a master’s in certain circumstances, this option requires careful consideration and planning.
+Preferably, research the specific requirements of your chosen institution and field and assess whether you’re prepared for the challenges of a direct PhD program.

 Ultimately, the best choice is the one that aligns with your academic and career aspirations.